-At the start of each academic year every member of teaching staff is given detailed information about pupils with identified and significant SEN/D. This includes a description of the pupil's areas of need, strengths, current reading and spelling ages where appropriate and useful strategies to employ and desired outcomes for pupils with EHCPs.
+At the start of each academic year, every member of teaching staff is given detailed information about pupils with identified and significant SEN/D. This includes a description of the pupil's areas of need, strengths, current reading and spelling ages where appropriate and useful strategies to employ and desired outcomes for pupils with EHCPs.
 Information is reviewed and updated and shared with staff throughout the academic year.

-In service training in SEN/D is offered to all members of staff through a range of activities including presentations from external agencies, educational psychologists, sensory services and members from the SEN department.
-Teaching assistants also undergo regular training in specific strategies.
+Training needs of staff are identified through staff surveys, as well as observations and through the appraisal process.
+In-service training in SEN/D is offered to all members of staff through a range of activities including presentations from external agencies, educational psychologists, sensory services and members from the SEN/D department which is in addition to the available online training through the National College, NASEN, Whole Education and MindEd.
+All teachers and support staff undertake an induction programme on taking up a post and this includes a meeting with the SENDCo to explain the systems and structures in place around the college's SEND provision and practice.
+Teaching assistants also undergo regular weekly training in specific strategies.
 The College is committed to developing a highly trained workforce able to respond effectively to all types of SEN/D need.